A large-scale, real-life experiment

 continues to be run.
 The "piston effect",

-as described elsewhere on these web pages, makes it more difficult
+as described elsewhere on this website, makes it more difficult

 to attain the 0.07 ppm 8-hour ozone standard compared to the

 0.075 ppm standard.
-The piston effect says that as ozone control
+The piston effect indicates that as ozone

-faster than the concentrations below the highest values.
-In fact,
+decrease faster than the concentrations below the highest values.

-the distribution of hourly ozone concentrations at the lower
+In fact, the distribution of hourly ozone concentrations at the

-level actually increase at some locations.
-The result of the
+lower level actually increase at some locations.
+The result of

-new control strategies are implemented, the states, tribes, and
+as new control strategies are implemented, the states, tribes,

 average ozone concentrations at sites that experience 0.10 ppm